adedomin/CSC450-project-proposal/final/final.md

 -----------

 Some system events may impact other systems.
-Currently, other than using "triggers", there is no way to define listen events in POSIX shells.
+Currently, other than using triggers, there is no way to define listen events in POSIX shells.
 Powershell offers such functionality through the power of its .NET classes [@monadshell].
 To accomplish a similar function, one must use a blocking statement like this: